American Physical Therapy Association

 In 2018, the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) announced on its website http://www.abptrfe.org/ForPrograms/Apply/ new quality standards for clinical Residency and Fellowship programs.
 The effective date of the new quality standards was January 1, 2018.
 Programs that were accredited at that time had until January 1, 2020, to comply with the new quality standards.
 According to the new APTA rules, 2019 was the last year that PTs could be accepted into and begin an APTA-accredited Fellowship program without first completing either an ABPTRFE accredited residency or an American Board of Physical Therapy Specialties (ABPTS) written exam.
 This rule change affects all 43 APTA/ABPTRFE accredited fellowship programs.

-The new standards are largely based on work done by ABPTRFE consultant Susan Chiaramonte, who developed the standards after a series of open forms, calls for comments, and weekly updates that occurred during the first part of 2017.
-During that time, Chiaramonte summarized the comments, offered clarifications, and identified areas for further review, and then finalized the quality standards by incorporating changes based on stakeholder feedback.
-The final quality standards for clinical Residency and Fellowship programs were presented to and unanimously adopted by ABPTRFE on June 21.
+The new standards were largely based on work done by ABPTRFE consultant Susan Chiaramonte.
+The standards were developed after a series of forums, calls for comments, and weekly updates that occurred during early 2017.
+During that time, Chiaramonte summarized the comments, offered clarifications, and identified areas for further review.
+The quality standards were then finalized by incorporating changes based on stakeholder feedback.
+The final quality standards for clinical Residency and Fellowship programs were unanimously adopted by ABPTRFE on June 21.